 One thing you will definitely need is a suitable amplifier.
 Ideally transistor then impedance matching is not an issue.
 Also you do not want to kill your speaker.
 Something that puts out about 15 to 20w is ideal for testing old greenbacks.

 The amp I am using right now for speaker testing is an old Laney 80w PA with a minimum impedance of 4 Ohm.
-This outputs around 20w with a 16 Ohm speaker.
+So in theory, that puts out around 20w with a 16 Ohm speaker.

 How to do it

 Lie a single speaker on its back, preferably on something soft to cushion the vibrations, then connect up to your audio generator and amp, and power on.

 With the frequency dial on the lowest setting (10Hz on mine) turn the volume up.
 Most speaker problems do not reveal themselves at low volume, so give it plenty of power, but not so much that you are going to blow the speaker.

 At 10Hz the cone will start bobbing up and down through it’s full movement.
 You will learn a lot about your speaker just by running it at 10Hz like this.
 You should only be able to hear a slight purring noise of the cone moving.
 Any rubbing, scraping, rattling, or clicking noises are bad!

 Next, slowly turn the dial up through to 100Hz and listen out for rattling, buzzing and distorted overtones.
 A speaker without any issues, and that is nicely broken in, should sound nice and smooth as you move up through the frequencies.

 A low frequency sweep like this will weed out 99% of coil rub and other speaker faults in my experience, without needing to sweep the higher frequencies.

 To check for cone cry on the higher frequencies I prefer to use guitar and amp (see next test below), because the high frequencies on an audio generator can be very painful on the ears.